decentral-inc/nyc-blockchain-workshop/Topic2/01_what_is_wasm/README.md

 # Fibonacci in rust

 This package implements fibonacci in wasm.
-You should be in the dir `/nyc-blockchain-workshop/Topic2/01_what_is_wasm`
+You should be in the dir
+`/nyc-blockchain-workshop/Topic2/01_what_is_wasm`

 ```
 cargo new wasm-fib --lib
 cd wasm-fib
-npm adduser lingqingmeng
+npm adduser your_npm_username
 cat src/lib.rs
 ```